Medical Marijuana for Chronic Pain. You Don't Need to Smoke It

 Types of Cannabis

-Cannabis comes in several forms that are divided between Sativas and Indicas.
+Cannabis comes in several forms that are divided between sativas and indicas.
 There are also plenty of hybrids that have been created throughout modern breeding.
 Each plant has a different cannabinoid and terpene count with different effects.
-Become familiar with the type of strain that will work best for you by keeping a log or taking note of each variety you try.
-Consider using a higher potency so that you can use less of it.
-Use a glass pipe for cannabis concentrates and experiment with strains of CBD for pain, nausea, and appetite.
+To become familiar with the type of strain that will work best for you, it's best to keep a log or take notes of each variety you try.
+You may want to consider using a higher potency so that you can use less of it.
+Use a glass pipe for cannabis concentrates and experiment with strains with CBD for pain, nausea, and appetite.

 Choose organic cannabis products whenever possible and never consume a product that has been treated with pesticides.
-Also be sure to change the variety you’re using if it seems to be losing its effects.
-Lastly, take a break from the medicine occasionally to reduce the risk of enhancing effects later on.
+Also, be sure to change the variety you’re using if it seems to be losing its effects.
+Lastly, take a break from cannabis occasionally to reduce the risk of reducing effects later on.

 Methods for Taking Marijuana

 There are various methods for taking medical marijuana.
-Ingesting it is one of the safest ways to take medical marijuana; however, the effects of the medicine will be delayed by about an hour.
-Cannabis pills are also available to take as well as tinctures or sprays under the tongue.
+Ingesting is one of the safest ways to take medical marijuana; however, the effects of the medicine will be delayed by about an hour or more.
+Cannabis pills are also available to take ,as well as, tinctures or sprays under the tongue.